Without fragrance, a garden just isn’t a garden.

-Datura (Datura), also known as devil’s trumpet, has large, white or purple trumpet-shaped blossoms that point skyward and open at night.
+Datura (Datura spp.), also known as devil’s trumpet, has large, white or purple trumpet-shaped blossoms that point skyward and open at night.

 A native variety called jimsonweed, or moonflower, is often seen along roadsides throughout North America.

-With an alluring, slightly spicy aroma, datura is a tender perennial in Zones 8-10, but it is most often grown as an annual.
+With an alluring, slightly spicy aroma, datura is a tender perennial in Zones 8 to 10, but it is most often grown as an annual.